-If you are only organising a small, private party on HDC land and are having an inflatable, such as a bouncy castle, for your personal use then you need to complete this this application form instead of the full version.
+If you are only organising a small, private party on HDC land and are having an inflatable, such as a bouncy castle, for your personal use then you need to complete this application form [DOCX, 50Kb] instead of the full version.
 We require all the documents listed in the "Inflatables at an event" section above and for a member of staff from the supplying company to stay with the equipment at all times.

 Any company providing fairground style rides must be members of the Showmen's Guild of Great Britain.
 This ensures they have the correct insurance and health and safety inspections.